DevExpress-Examples/winforms-pictureedit-add-custom-graphic-operation-watermark/Readme.md

 1. Create a new class (WatermarkGraphicOperation) that performs an operation on an image.
 The operation must be a BaseCachedGraphicOperation descendant.
 Users can undo and redo BaseCachedGraphicOperations while the image editor is active.

-2. You can allow users to customize the operation's settings in a custom controls before the operation is applied.
+2. You can allow users to customize the operation's settings in custom controls before the operation is applied.
-Create a panel, add controls to it and implement the IToolSettingsControl interface.
+Create a panel with controls and implement the IToolSettingsControl interface for the panel.
 The IToolSettingsControl.GetOperation method must return the customized graphic operation (WatermarkGraphicOperation).<br>

 This example creates a user control (WatermarkToolControl) with controls to enter the watermark-aware settings:
    - a TextEditor to enter the watermark text